 Spice I Am

 Spice I Am is a stand-out Thai restaurant not just in Sydney, but in wider Australia too.
 This award-winning spot in Surry Hills is led by the talented head chef Sujet Saenkham and is all about serving traditional dishes powered by seasonal produce from their own farm.

-With this in mind, you can expect farm-to-table dining with amazing results and the food’s authenticity is key – think everything from sour prawn curry to roast duck tamarind.
+With this in mind, you can expect farm-to-table dining with amazing results and the food’s authenticity is key – think everything from hot and sour prawn curry to roast duck tamarind and a perfectly executed traditional green curry.
 There’s a huge menu and we promise you’ll be torn about what to order.
-One of our favourite restaurants for BYO, Spice I Am is naturally popular and doesn’t take reservations.
+One of the best BYO restaurants in Sydney, Spice I Am is naturally popular and doesn’t take reservations.